alshdavid/BorrowScript/README.md

 Languages without garbage collection have consistent performance as they avoid locks originating from garbage collection sweeps.

-This is especially noticeable in application with lots of activity - such as chat servers.
+This is especially noticeable in applications with lots of activity - such as chat servers.

 #### Good candidate for PaaS, FaaS

 Lastly; small, self contained, memory and performance optimized binaries make for great candidates in PaaS or FaaS contexts (Lambda, App Engine, Heroku, etc).

-This is further made appealing by the fact that it is accessible though the simplistic and ergonomic language of TypeScript.

 # Language Design

 TypeScript BC is a derivative subset of the existing TypeScript language with the addition of keywords and concepts to enable the use of borrow checking.

 TSBC is not compatible with existing TypeScript code or libraries.
-TypeScript BC aims to co-exist as an independent language that inherits the fantastic type system from TypeScript.
+TypeScript BC aims to co-exist as an independent language that inherits the fantastic type system from TypeScript and applies the borrow checker concept from Rust.

-For the most part, you can look at the existing TypeScript language specification and apply the borrow checker additions below to it.
+For the most part, you can look at the existing TypeScript language specification and apply the borrow checker additions to it.

 ## Hello World